FedRAMP/rev5-continuous-monitoring-cwg/plan.md

 - FedRAMP Advisors/Consultants

 ## Key Community Working Groups Activities
 FedRAMP advocates may drive discussion on specific topics of interest to FedRAMP but participants are strongly encouraged to self-organize around activities related to the CWG.
-  - **Transition of all Overisght Activities to Agencies**
+  - **Transition of all Oversight Activities to Agencies**
-  - **Identify and Share Best Practices in Continuos Monitoring**
+  - **Identify and Share Best Practices in Continuous Monitoring**
-  - **Keep Legacy Authorized Partties abreast of Authorization Changes**
+  - **Keep Legacy Authorized Parties abreast of Authorization Changes**

 ## Interaction with FedRAMP
 The Rev5 Continuous Monitoring Working Group will be managed by the following member of the FedRAMP PMO: